Frequently Asked Questions (FAQs)

 To find your nearest stockist see our Stockist Finder page where you can find your nearest stockist by post code, town or county

-2. When are the new wiring regulations released?
+2. When did the new wiring regulations commence?

-The 18th edition of the wiring regulations are due to be published in July of 2018.
+The 18th edition of the wiring regulations were published in July of 2018.
 Read more here.

 3. What is changing in the new wiring regulations?

 Proposed changes to the wiring regulations include a reduction in the energy consumption of electrical installations.
 If the proposal is accepted it could result in the specification and installation of larger conductor power cables.
 Read about the wiring regulations.

 4. How do I spot a fake DoP?

 Check out our handy checklist on how to spot a fake declaration of performance right here.

 5. What does the CPR mean for electrical contractors?

 From the 1st July 2017 the Construction Products Regulation (CPR) came into effect for cable: from that point it was made illegal to distribute or sell non CPR compliant cable for permanent installation in buildings.
 Read about what effect CPR will have on electricians here.